zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 [![scan-job](./images/scan-job.png)](https://github.com/zaproxy/zaproxy-website/runs/629858267?check_suite_focus=true)

 We are excited to hear your thoughts and feedback for the ZAP full scan action.
 If you find the action useful please star the action.
-Reach us through the [dev group](https://groups.google.com/group/zaproxy-develop) or for any additional enhancements please feel free to create an issue in the [following repository](https://github.com/zaproxy/action-full-scan).
+Reach us through the [user group](https://groups.google.com/forum/#!forum/zaproxy-users) or for any additional enhancements please feel free to create an issue in the [following repository](https://github.com/zaproxy/action-full-scan).